 Before class you are to read the assigned sections from the textbook and, sometimes, watch a video presentation.
-Most class meetings will begin with a short quiz to enforce the reading.
+Many class meetings will begin with a short quiz to enforce the reading.
 In class I will review and highlight material, especially definitions, that you have read.
 I will avoid lecturing, preferring to devote most of our meeting time to practicing sample problems.
 Some class periods will also include demonstrations of new ML features.
 At the end of each class I will assign problems from the book, which will also be posted on the course website.
-These will be a mix of pencil-and-paper exercises for the math portion (mostly proofs) and coding exercises for the programming portion (the latter to be turned in through a web interface).
+These will be a mix of pencil-and-paper exercises for the math portion, mostly proofs; and coding exercises for the programming portion, to be turned in through a web interface.

 READINGS.
 It is important that you read the assigned sections for each day.
-The readings fit into three categories.